guettli/programming-guidelines/README.md

 From time to time you need to do text processing.
 Unfortunately, there are several regex flavors.
 My guide-line: Use PCRE.
-They are available in Python, Postfix, and many other tools.
+They are available in Python, Postfix, in `grep -P` and many other tools.
 Don't waste time with other regex flavors, if PCRE is available.

 Current Linux distributions ship with a grep version which has the -P option to enable PCRE.
 AFAIK this is the only way to grep for special characters like the binary null: [How to grep for special character](https://superuser.com/a/612336/95878)

+### Use a password manager

+I use keepass.
+And sync it via Nextcloud.

+Don't forget to add the content of your ~/.ssh/id_rsa file to it.

 ### CSV - Comma-separated values